Common Herb Gardening Mistakes Most of Us Have Made

 Get updates & freebies delivered to your inbox!

 Starting herbs from seeds can come with some unknown complications.
 There are plenty of starter plants that can be found at gardening stores that will bring better luck and less stress to your herb garden, especially if you are new to herb gardening.

 Picking Unhealthy Plants

-When looking for starter plants, find ones that are bright in color, have plenty of foliage, and have no signs of bugs or eggs, or wilting leaves.
+When looking for starter plants at a garden center, find ones that are bright in color, have plenty of foliage, and have no signs of bugs or eggs, or wilting leaves.

 Too Much Variety